 Design: Creating a Basement Floorplan for Changing Family Needs

 The beauty of working with a design-build firm is the ability to customize each home to family needs.
-When this Clifton family came to Sun Design seeking a basement remodel they had very specific requirements for their space.
+When this family from Clifton, VA came to Sun Design seeking a basement remodel they had very specific requirements for their space.

-A 1,500 square foot basement, accent details were important.
-To fulfill and exceed expectations, we wanted to know what inspires them; what are the things they want to highlight in this space and what’s important to them personally.
-We learned that the husband collects valuable movie props, which lead us to brainstorming ways to playfully display them.
-Technology was really important as well.
-With the rise of smart phone technology the interior lights, temperature and door lock to the wine cellar can now be controlled by the touch of a button.
-For their entertaining bar, a restaurant style feel with Chicago bar edge was desired; a custom design was created to give them the detailing they longed for.
+We learned that the husband collects valuable movie props, which led us to brainstorm ways to playfully display them.
+Technology plays an important part in their lives as well.
+Thanks to smart home technology, the interior lights, temperature, and door lock to the wine cellar could be controlled by the touch of a button.
+For their entertaining bar, a restaurant-style feel with Chicago bar edge was desired.
+It would take a truly custom design to give them the detailing they longed for.

-Configuring a basement with several niche areas takes a skilled designer with the ability to incorporate both design and function into specially delineated areas.
-Design details such as coloring, accent pieces, and the placement of certain feature items help carve out what can initially feel like a large open space.
+Configuring a basement with several niche areas takes a skilled designer and basement remodeling team.
+Design details such as coloring, accent pieces, and the placement of certain feature items help carve out distinct spaces in what can initially feel like a single large open space.

 Separating the game room and lounge area is a double-sided ventless fireplace providing warmth to both spaces.
 The Chicago-style bar acts as a connection spot, inviting guests from both game play and seated conversation to come over, have a drink and relax.
 Custom shelving outside of the theater room displays the husband’s collector pieces which now add character to this playful recreation space.